-Competition Year

-To be authorized by the college/university registrar and received by Nordiq Canada's DEM by Wednesday, March 18th, 2020

-Send to: Dave Dyer - ddyer@nordiqcanada.ca.
+Appendix Canadian C CCUNC E LIGIBILIT Y AUTHO RIZATION nordia Competition Year CANADA To be authorized by the college/university registrar and received by Nordiq Canada's DEM by Wednesday, March 18th, 2020 Send to: Dave Dyer - ddyer@nordiqcanada.ca .
 Please use a second form if required for all eligible skiers.

-University/College:

-E-mail:

-CCUNC eligibility.
+University/0 College: Coach: Phone: E-mail: CCUNC eligibility.
 The eligible athlete meets the varsity requirements of their institution, is enrolled in a minimum of 3 courses per semester for two semesters over the most current 12 month period and receives signed authorization from the school registrar and/or Director of Athletics.
 Graduate students and cooperative education students are eligible if they provide signed documentation as outlined above.
-Completed eligibility forms must be in the hands of Nordig Canada's DEM by the entry deadline, Wednesday, March 18th, 2020.

-Last Name First Name Gender Nordiq Canada License Number College/University Course Year of study Enrolled in a minimum of 3 courses /semester -please check

-Director of athletics or Signature: designate: Date:
+Completed eligibility forms must be in the hands of Nordiq Canada's DEM by the entry deadline, Wednesday, March 18th, 2020.
+Last Name First Name Gender Nordiq Canada License Number College/University Course Year of study Enrolled in a minimum of 3 courses /semester -please check Director of athletics or designate: Contact email: Date: Registrar or Print name: designate: Signature : Date:

-Print name: Contact e

-Registrar or designate: Signature: Date:

-Print name: